All scientific sessions

 Auditorium Richelieu

-3. RAMIE in difficult Cases – Proximal esophagus
+3. RAMIE in difficult Cases – Proximal esophagus.
+Felipe Victor

-4. New techniques treating early cancer with robotic surgery vs. endoscopy
+4. New Techniques treating early cancer with robotic surgery vs. endoscopy.
+Silvana Peretta (France)

 Panel Chat/Q&A